LaRue Martin: 1974–76: Final seasons

 In 1974–75, under new head coach Lenny Wilkens, Martin initially saw his playing time decrease more after the Trail Blazers had selected Bill Walton as the No. 1 pick of the 1974 NBA draft and inserted him in the lineup.
 However, Martin averaged 7.0 points in 17 minutes and shot .452 from the field, when Walton missed most of the year with injuries.
-Portland finished 37–45.
+Portland finished 38-44 that year, then finished the next year 37–45.

 Martin was traded from the Trail Blazers to the Seattle SuperSonics before the 1976 season.
 However, Martin wouldn't play another game after being cut by Seattle before the start of the 1976–77 season.
-Martin signed contracts with the Cleveland Cavaliers (Sept.
-1, 1977) and Chicago Bulls (August 1, 1978).
+Martin signed contracts with the Cleveland Cavaliers (September 1, 1977) and Chicago Bulls (August 1, 1978).
 In both cases he was placed on waivers within weeks of signing.
 Martin also rejected numerous offers to play in Europe.

 In four NBA seasons, Martin averaged 5.3 points and 4.6 rebounds in 271 career games, averaging 14 minutes per game.

 Martin's short career at times becomes the punchline to draft jokes.
-His selection was the predecessor in Portland to other unfulfilled big-man potential in Bill Walton (No. 1 overall pick 1974 NBA draft), Sam Bowie (No. 2 overall pick in 1984 NBA draft selected just ahead of Michael Jordan) and Greg Oden (No. 1 overall pick of the 2007 NBA draft).
+His selection was the predecessor in Portland to other unfulfilled big-man potential in Bill Walton (No. 1 overall pick 1974 NBA draft), Sam Bowie (No. 2 overall pick in 1984 NBA draft selected just ahead of Michael Jordan) and Greg Oden (No. 1 overall pick of the 2007 NBA draft selected just ahead of Kevin Durant).

 “Being a No. 1 draft choice, getting that big zero on your back, you are a marked man,” Martin said at a National Basketball Retired Players Association event.
 “My career was up and down.
 They called me the worst draft choice in the nation, and that bothered me.
 But I had the opportunity to move on and get into the corporate world, and I’ve moved on ever since.”

+His selection as the #1 pick had been compared to other #1 picks that were later seen as busts in the NBA, such as Michael Olowokandi from 1998, Kwame Brown from 2001, and most recently Anthony Bennett from 2013.
+However, his selection is oftentimes considered forgotten about in the more modern-day era by comparison to those other players.